petros-d/docs/cloud/secrets-backend.md

 # Using prefixes and default '-' separator:
 ENV AIRFLOW__SECRETS__BACKEND_KWARGS='{"connections_prefix": "airflow-connections", "variables_prefix": "airflow-variables", "vault_url": "<your-vault-url>"}'

-# Using no prefixes and no separator:
-# ENV AIRFLOW__SECRETS__BACKEND_KWARGS='{"connections_prefix": "", "sep":"", "variables_prefix": "", "sep":"", "vault_url": "<your-vault-url>"}'
 ```

 These variables connect Airflow to your Key Vault and define how you call secrets in your Airflow code.
 By default, this setup requires that you prefix any secret names in Key Vault with `airflow-connections` or `airflow-variables`.
+If you don't want to use prefixes in your Key Vault secret names, replace the values for `"connections_prefix"` and `"connections_prefix"` with `""`.

 To test this functionality: